It’s a shame to spoil the look & feel of your phone with a bulky case. But you definitely need to protect the screen with something!

 |Samsung Galaxy S20||48 stitches|

 Need help working out the number of stitches for your phone?
-Just leave a comment below & I’ll try to help.
+Just comment below & I’ll try to help.

 For any maths fans out there, here’s how to work out how many stitches you need for your phone: